radio-astro/casa/pipeline-feature-sessions/doc/building_the_pipeline.md

 Developers often have multiple workspaces, each workspace containing a different version of the pipeline.
-Below is an example prelude.py which switches between workspaces based on the launch arguments given to CASA, e.g., `casa --trunk` makes the most recent pipeline egg from the _trunk_ workspace available.
+Below is an example prelude.py which switches between workspaces based on the launch arguments given to CASA, e.g., `casa --trunk --egg` makes the most recent pipeline egg from the _trunk_ workspace available.
 Edit the workspaces dictionary definition to match your environment.
 ```python
 #
 #  CASA prelude to switch between development environments and eggs